-During their time in SPIA, in addition to getting a firm grounding in the important history and theory of their field, students learn practical and applied skills in diplomacy, international development, environmental politics, political economy, and more, says Kristin Vekasi, assistant professor in SPIA and the Department of Political Science.
+During their time in SPIA, in addition to getting a firm program that could tailor to his interests. grounding in the important history and theory of their field, students learn practical and applied skills in diplomacy, interna-For example, a class could focus on factors involved in terrorism, tional development, environmental politics, political economy, and students bring different perspectives based on their backgrounds and more, says Kristin Vekasi, assistant professor in SPIA and and specific interests, from the environment to international aid the Department of Political Science. or animal rights.

-"They take these skills around the state, country and world, creating change, whether based in tiny NGOs or (in) huge national or international organizations."
+"They take these skills around the state, country and world, "One person can't learn in depth about all areas.
+Those points creating change, whether based in tiny NGOs or (in) huge of view balance each other, and we learn where people are coming national or international organizations." from," says Valls-Manclus, who has a concentration in trade and Of four program concentrations, most students choose of terrorism.

-Of four program concentrations, most students choose security and foreign policy, while others elect to study environmental policy, trade and commerce, or climate policy.
-SPIA also partners with the Maine Business School and the School of Economics to offer a dual master's degree in global policy and either business administration or resource economics.

-All SPIA students complete an internship, often abroad.
-To date, students have interned in 26 countries.
-In 2019, eight students held internships in the U.S., Bulgaria, Germany and Kenya.
+commerce, and is doing an independent study on the financing security and foreign policy, while others elect to study environmental policy, trade and commerce, or climate policy.
+SPIA Valls-Manclus says SPIA class discussions are "civil, respectful" also partners with the Maine Business School and the School and "how diplomacy should work," allowing everyone to hear and of Economics to offer a dual master's degree in global policy learn from different perspectives and their applications to current and either business administration or resource economics. events.
+"People can disagree while debating and representing a All SPIA students complete an internship, often abroad.
+To country, NGO or school's position, but then still get along as date, students have interned in 26 countries.
+In 2019, eight people," he says. students held internships in the U.S., Bulgaria, Germany and Valls-Manclus says he's always had an open mind, which has Kenva. taken him to dozens of places in recent years.